About FCSS Success Stories

 FCSS funds well-established community organizations to assist in increasing social inclusion and strengthening neighbourhoods.

-All FCSS-funded agencies and programs are supported to ensure their work reflects evidence-based best or promising practices in prevention science.
+All FCSS-funded agencies and programs receive assistance to ensure their work reflects evidence-based best or promising practices in prevention science.

 The Impact of the FCSS Program